Donald Trump is set to testify Nov. 6 in civil fraud trial. Daughter Ivanka also will testify

-NEW YORK (AP) — Former President Donald Trump is set to take the stand Nov.
-6 in the civil business fraud case against him, facing prosecutors following testimony from his three eldest children, New York state lawyers said Friday.
+NEW YORK (AP) — Donald Trump is set to testify Nov.
+6 at his New York civil fraud trial, following his three eldest children to the witness stand in a case that threatens to disrupt their family's real estate empire, state lawyers said Friday.

-It was already expected that the ex-president and sons Donald Jr. and Eric would testify.
-The timing became clear Friday, after the judge ruled that daughter Ivanka Trump also must appear for testimony.
+It was already expected that the former president and sons Donald Jr. and Eric would testify.
+The timing became clear Friday, after Judge Arthur Engoron ruled that daughter Ivanka Trump also must appear, rejecting her bid to avoid testifying.

 The schedule sets up a blockbuster stretch in the trial of New York Attorney General Letitia James’ lawsuit.
 She alleges that the former president, now the Republican front-runner for 2024, overstated his wealth for years on financial statements that were given to banks, insurers and others to help secure loans and deals.

 Trump denies any wrongdoing and has called the trial a politically motivated sham.
-James is a Democrat.
+The case could strip Trump of some of his corporate holdings and marquee properties such as Trump Tower.
+James and Engoron are Democrats.

 Donald Trump and the two sons are defendants in the lawsuit, but the state is initially calling them to the stand before the defense begins its case.
 The defense can then call them again.